intel/intel-extension-for-pytorch/docs/tutorials/llm/int4_weight_only_quantization.md

 **TEQ**[[3]](#3): To our knowledge, it is the first trainable equivalent ransformation method (summited for peer review in 202306).
 However,  it requires more memory than other methods as model-wise loss is used and the equivalent transformation imposes certain requirements on model architecture.

 **GPTQ**[[4]](#4): GPTQ is a widely adopted method based on the Optimal Brain Surgeon.
 It quantizes weight block by block and fine-tunes the remaining unquantized ones to mitigate quantization errors.
-Occasionally, Non-positive semidefinite matrices may occur, necessitating adjustments to hyperparameters.
+Occasionally, non-positive semidefinite matrices may occur, necessitating adjustments to hyperparameters.

 **AutoRound**[[5]](#5): AutoRound utilizes sign gradient descent to optimize rounding values and minmax values of weights within just 200 steps, showcasing impressive performance compared to recent methods like GPTQ/AWQ.
 Additionally, it offers hypeparameters tuning compatibility to further enhance performance.
 However, due to its reliance on gradient backpropagation, currently it is not quite fit for backends like ONNX.